George Wymberley Jones De Renne: Personal life

 De Renne changed his name from George Frederick Tilghman Jones in 1866 because the number of George Joneses in his family was causing incorrect mail delivery and the like.
-After moving to Savannah, Georgia, he became custodian of the Wormsloe Plantation, which was established by his great-grandfather, English colonist Noble Jones, in 1739.
+After moving to Savannah, he became custodian of the Wormsloe Plantation, which was established by his great-grandfather, English colonist Noble Jones, in 1739.

 In 1847, he reprinted from the Wormsloe press the "rare and valuable" political book by George Walton, William Few and Richard Howley, titled Observations Upon the Effects of Certain Late Political Suggestions of the Delegates of Georgia.
-Two years later, he printed Dr. Stevens' History of Georgia, a "caustic" review of the original publication.
-The same year, he issued History of the Province of Georgia, with Maps of Original Survey, by John Gerar William DeBrahm, His Majesty's Surveyor General of the Southern District of North America.
+Two years later, he printed Observations on Dr. Stevens' History of Georgia, a "caustic" review of the original publication.
+The same year, he issued History of the Province of Georgia, with Maps of Original Survey, by John Gerard William de Brahm, His Majesty's Surveyor General of the Southern District of North America.
 The second of his four Wormsloe Quartos, this was considered De Renne's most valuable publication in the eyes of Charles Colcock Jones Jr.

 In 1851, De Renne married Mary Wallace Nuthall (or Nuttall).
 They had four children, each of whom (but especially son Wymberley Jones De Renne) continued their father's legacy of maintaining and printing collections of Georgia's history.
 He was also a philanthropist, including donating a building on Savannah's West Broad Street as a "colored school".
-Wymberley Wormsloe De Renne, son of Wymberly Jones De Renne, completed what his father had not prior to his death in 1916.
+George's grandson, Wymberley Wormsloe De Renne, completed what his father had not prior to his death in 1916.
 Wymberley Wormsloe De Renne's sister, Elfrida De Renne Barrow, was also instrumental in preserving the history of Georgia.
 Everard, another son, inherited his parents' collections upon Mary's death in 1887.

 At the outbreak of the American Civil War, in 1861, De Renne relocated from Wormsloe to downtown Savannah due to potential invasions from the Georgia coastline.

 He was a member of the Georgia Historical Society, and was briefly its president.

 Death

 On May 18, 1880, De Renne had the remains of family members (including his grandfather, Noble Wimberly Jones) contained in a brick vault at Savannah's Colonial Park Cemetery moved to a new family vault in Bonaventure Cemetery.

-De Renne died in 1880, aged 53.
-He was initially interred in a vault in Philadelphia, but was removed a short time later to Bonaventure Cemetery.
+De Renne died three months later, aged 53.
+He was initially interred in a vault in Philadelphia but was removed a short time later to Bonaventure.
 During the year following his death, De Renne's widow asked Charles Colcock Jones Jr. to edit her husband's fifth quarto, a compendium of unpublished colonial laws in Georgia.
 A sixth quarto, a journal of John James Perceval, 3rd Earl of Egmont, followed in 1886, also edited by Jones.